UN seeks $51.5 billion in aid, driven in part by war in Ukraine - The Boston Globe

 Threats to public health remained another challenge, he said, citing the continuing spread of COVID-19, the return of Ebola in parts of Africa and outbreaks of cholera typically associated with conflict and displacement that are now occurring in 30 countries.

-The worry for U.N and international relief agencies, Griffiths said, is the yawning gap between humanitarian needs and the funding available.
-In previous years, the U.N. typically raised about 60-65% of the funding it requested.
+The worry for UN and international relief agencies, Griffiths said, is the yawning gap between humanitarian needs and the funding available.
+In previous years, the UN typically raised about 60-65 percent of the funding it requested.
 In 2022, it fell to less than half.
-The U.N. had appealed for $41 billion for humanitarian relief at the start of the year but, by mid-November, had raised its appeal to $51 billion and had received $24 billion.
+The UN had appealed for $41 billion for humanitarian relief at the start of the year but, by mid-November, had raised its appeal to $51 billion and had received $24 billion.

 Key international donors, including the United States, Japan, South Korea, and Nordic and other European countries, had largely sustained or even increased their funding.
 “The gap is because of the needs, not the funding,” Griffiths said.